Code-Institute-Submissions/dybacz-theambertree_JulyResub/README.md

     - This feature will then allow the booking form to dynamically update the available tables based on the user input for the time

+* __Django Messages__
+    - This feature will allow the user to recieve messages from Django such as error or success.

 * __Mobile Version of Site / Site Dynamics__ (CSS media queries/set bootstrap classes)
     - This feature would allow users to access the webapp via medium and small devices and have a pleasant experience with the UI